 Botanical Name: Iris reticulata

-Imagine growing mini iris plants on your sunny windowsill in the middle of winter.
-These petite flowers grow from bulbs, not rhizomes as many irises do, and are easy to force in a container.
+Imagine growing mini irises on your sunny windowsill in the middle of winter.
+These petite flowers grow from bulbs, not rhizomes as many irises do, and are easy to force indoors in a container.

 All irises are exquisite for their graceful form and symmetry, with 3 inner petals that stand upright and 3 outer petals, called falls.